Menu

 Statement of Intent

 At Manston Primary School our intention is that all pupils, irrespective of their background or the challenges they face, make good progress and achieve high attainment across all subject areas, discovering and developing talents and interests that they will pursue in later life.
 The following contextual information gives a good flavour of the eclectic mix within the school.
 The catchment area is varied and wide.
 Two thirds of our children come from the Grimes Dyke and Swarcliffe areas, which are not directly next to the school, and one third come from a more affluent estate in Crossgates.
-The range of living situations tends to lie at two extremes.
+The range of living situations tends to lie at two extremes, school maps and tracks this as it changes based on cohort progression.

 “Unemployment is prevalent in some parts of the local area with high levels of social deprivation and increasing incidents of domestic violence and mental health issues.
 Aspiring families sometimes move from the area when the opportunities arise.
 To address this, we: